bpbond/rh-changes/README.md

 Potential lines of evidence might include:
 - Rh/Rs temporal trend
 - Rh response to climate anomalies
-- Rs and Rh relationships to [FLUXNET (MTE) GPP](http://dx.doi.org/10.1029/2010JG001566), [MODIS GPP](http://dx.doi.org/10.1016/j.rse.2004.12.011), and SIF - increasing would imply losses not fueled by increased GPP
+- Rs and Rh relationships to [FLUXNET (MTE) GPP](http://dx.doi.org/10.1029/2010JG001566), [MODIS GPP](http://dx.doi.org/10.1016/j.rse.2004.12.011), and [SIF](http://dx.doi.org/10.1111/j.1365-2486.2009.01908.x) - increasing would imply losses not fueled by increased GPP

 What we did:
 - Updated the global [Soil Respiration Database](http://www.biogeosciences.net/7/1915/2010/) with data through 2015
 - Matched temporally- and spatially-resolved respiration data with the ancillary datasets
-- Used linear models to examine whether Rh, Rs, and Rh:Rs change over a 25-year period
+- Used linear models to examine whether Rh, Rh:Rs, Rh:GPP, Rs:GPP, etc., change over a 25-year period
+- Examined [FLUXNET](http://fluxnet.fluxdata.org//data/fluxnet2015-dataset/) data for changes in respiration
+- Thanks to great referee feedback, added analyses looking at [ISIMIP](http://dx.doi.org/10.1088/1748-9326/12/1/010301) and longitudinal (site-specific) Rh changes, as well as many tests for robustness of the results

 To re-run our analysis:
 - All scripts used are included in this repository